 Workplaces can offer information about bereavement support available in the wider community, including written material, physical and virtual support groups, counselling and group therapies.
 Employers should not push employees towards a particular source of help, but provide them with information about what’s available.

-We also have our useful Bereavement top tips for employers and line managers, which you can view or download.
+We also have our useful Bereavement top tips for employers and line managers and ‘Grief in the workplace’ report for practical advice, which you can view or download.

 Create a working environment where people are comfortable talking about grief